5 min read By Mike VanVickle

 Understand Oregon BPS compliance requirements specific to multifamily properties.
 Learn about auditing multifamily buildings, tenant communication, and improvement strategies.

 Multifamily buildings—apartment complexes, condominiums, and other residential properties with multiple units—make up a substantial portion of Oregon buildings subject to the Building Performance Standard.
-However, multifamily properties face unique challenges in BPS compliance that differ from office buildings, retail centers, and industrial facilities.
-Property owners and managers of multifamily buildings need to understand these specific considerations to plan effective compliance strategies.
+However, multifamily properties face unique challenges in BPS compliance that differ significantly from office buildings, retail centers, warehouses, and industrial facilities.
+Property owners and managers of multifamily buildings need to understand these specific considerations to plan effective compliance strategies and avoid common pitfalls that can delay or complicate the process.

 Multifamily Buildings Under Oregon’s BPS

-Any multifamily building of 35,000 square feet or larger is subject to Oregon’s Building Performance Standard.
+Any multifamily building of 35,000 square feet or larger is subject to Oregon’s Building Performance Standard under ORS 330.135.
 This includes:

 • Condominium buildings with centralized heating, cooling, or utilities

-• Affordable housing properties and government-assisted multifamily buildings
+• Affordable housing properties and HUD-assisted multifamily buildings (same requirements as market-rate)

 • Mixed-use buildings that include substantial residential components

-The energy performance requirements for multifamily buildings are based on ASHRAE Standard 100 with Oregon amendments, the same standard applied to other building types.
-However, the practical realities of auditing multifamily buildings and implementing improvements differ significantly from other building types.
+The energy performance requirements for multifamily buildings are based on ASHRAE Standard 211-2018 with Oregon amendments, the same standard applied to office buildings, retail, hospitality, and other commercial building types.
+For details on what an ASHRAE Level 2 energy audit involves, see our comprehensive guide.
+However, the practical realities of auditing multifamily buildings and implementing improvements differ substantially from other building types, creating both challenges and opportunities.

 Special Challenges of Multifamily BPS Compliance

-Tenant Privacy and Access Unlike office buildings where an auditor can access every space, multifamily buildings include private residential units.
+Tenant Privacy and Access Unlike office buildings where an auditor can access most spaces, multifamily buildings include private residential units.
 Accessing individual apartment interiors requires tenant permission and coordination.
-Some tenants may be unwilling to grant access, limiting the auditor’s ability to fully assess interior conditions, unit-level HVAC settings, or appliance efficiency.
+Some tenants may be unwilling to grant access due to privacy concerns, disability access needs, or general distrust.
+This limits the auditor’s ability to fully assess interior conditions, unit-level HVAC settings, window condition, or appliance efficiency from direct inspection.

-This creates a practical challenge: auditors must make reasonable estimates of interior conditions based on common unit inspections and general building characteristics rather than fully inspecting every unit.
-Qualified energy auditors experienced with multifamily buildings understand this limitation and structure audits accordingly, but it’s important for property owners to recognize that multifamily audits may be somewhat less detailed than office building audits.
+This creates a practical challenge: auditors must make reasonable estimates of interior conditions based on a representative sample of units and general building characteristics rather than inspecting every unit.
+A qualified auditor will typically inspect 10-20% of units across different floors and orientations, interview maintenance staff about common issues, and estimate remaining units based on the sample.
+This approach is standard practice and accepted by ODOE, but it’s important for property owners to recognize that multifamily audits may have somewhat less unit-level detail than if every unit could be fully inspected.

 Tenant Relationships and Communication Any improvements affecting tenant comfort or building operations require communication with and often cooperation from tenants.
-HVAC adjustments, thermostat replacements, or hot water temperature modifications affect tenants directly.
-Property managers must be prepared to explain improvements, address tenant concerns, and manage expectations around changes in heating/cooling availability or hot water temperature.
+HVAC adjustments, thermostat replacements, hot water temperature modifications, lighting changes in common areas, or ventilation adjustments affect tenants directly.
+Property managers must be prepared to explain improvements, address tenant concerns, manage expectations around changes, and potentially handle tenant dissatisfaction if improvements create perceived comfort issues.

-Utility Billing and Consumption Data Multifamily buildings vary in how utilities are metered and billed:
+Utility Billing and Consumption Data Multifamily buildings vary substantially in how utilities are metered and billed:

-Master-metered buildings (building owner pays all utility costs) provide clear consumption data for auditing and benchmarking.
+Master-metered buildings (building owner pays all utility costs) provide clear, complete consumption data for auditing and benchmarking.
 These buildings have straightforward energy management and can easily track whether improvements are achieving expected savings.
+Master-metered buildings are easier to audit because all consumption is captured in building-level bills.

 Tenant-submetered buildings (each unit has separate meters and pays its own utilities) create data fragmentation.
 Benchmarking must account for buildings where the owner doesn’t control all utility costs.
-Improvements focused on common areas (corridors, common spaces, exterior lighting) may not show up clearly in the overall building consumption data.
+The owner typically controls common area energy (corridors, lobbies, mechanical spaces, exterior lighting) but not individual unit consumption.
+Improvements focused on common areas (corridors, lighting, common spaces) may not show up clearly in the overall building consumption data, making baseline comparison complex.

-When pursuing Energy Trust incentives, the specific metering and billing approach matters.
+When pursuing Energy Trust of Oregon incentives (up to $0.85 per square foot), the specific metering and billing approach matters considerably.
 Buildings with clear, complete consumption data are easier to process for incentives and demonstrate energy savings.
+Submetered buildings may have limited incentive eligibility for unit-level improvements.

 Typical Energy Improvements in Multifamily Buildings